 Developers unfamiliar with common code not related to your company (for example, the

 .ajax() method from jQuery) should consult outside sources for tutorials about that code.
-You shouldn’t write your own version of another service’s documentation.
+Don’t write your own version of documentation for another programming language or service.
 Instead, focus on the parts of the code unique to your company.
 Let the developer rely on other sources for the rest (feel free to link to other sites).

-Your documentation regarding the code should mix code comments with some explanation either after or before the code sample.
-Brief code comments are set off with forward slashes
+Your documentation regarding the code should mix code comments with some explanation either before or after the code sample.
+Different languages have different conventions for comments, but generally brief code comments are set off with forward slashes

-// in the code; longer comments are set off between slashes with asterisks, like this:
+// in the code; longer comments are set off between slashes and asterisks, like this:

 /* .... */.